framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

 * `local` - An empty struct, created as a local scope for the view or layout.
 * `framework` - The FW/1 configuration structure (`variables.framework` in the framework CFC) which includes a number of useful values including `framework.action`, the name of the URL parameter that holds the action (if you're building links, you should use the `buildURL()` API method which knows how to handle subsystems as well as regular section and item values in the action value).
 You can also write SES URLs without this variable, e.g., _/index.cfm/section/item_ as long as your application server supports such URLs (better to use `buildCustomURL()` for this!).

 In addition, FW/1 uses a number of `request` scope variables to pass data between its various methods so it is advisable not to write to the `request` scope inside a view or layout.
-See the [Reference Manual](/documentation/3.5/reference-manual.html) for complete details of `request` scope variables used by FW/1.
+See the [Reference Manual](reference-manual.html#request-scope) for complete details of `request` scope variables used by FW/1.

 It is strongly recommended to use the `local` struct for any variables you need to create yourself in a view or layout!

-If you have data that is needed by all of your views, it may be convenient to set that up in your `setupView()` method in `Application.cfc` - see **Taking Actions on Every Request** below.
+If you have data that is needed by all of your views, it may be convenient to set that up in your `setupView()` method in `Application.cfc` - see **[Taking Actions on Every Request](#taking-actions-on-every-request)** below.

 ### Rendering Data to the Caller

 If you want to return plain text, XML, or JSON from a request instead of rendering an HTML view, you can use the `renderData()` API to bypass views and layouts completely and automatically return data rendered as JSON, XML, or plain text to your caller, with the correct content type automatically set.
-See below for more details.
+See **[Controllers for REST APIs](#controllers-for-rest-apis)** below for more details.

 Designing Controllers
 ---
 Controllers are the pounding heart of an MVC application and FW/1 provides quite a bit of flexibility in this area.
 The most basic convention is that when FW/1 is asked for `section.item` it will look for `controllers/section.cfc` and attempt to call the `item()` method on it, passing in the request context as a single argument called `rc` and controllers may call into the application model as needed, then render a view.
+Similarly, when asked for `module:section.item` it will look for `subsystems/module/controllers/section.cfc` and attempt to call the `item()` method on it.

 Controllers are cached in FW/1's application cache so controller methods need to be written with thread safety in mind (i.e., use `var` to declare variables properly!).
 Any `setXxx()` methods on a controller CFC may be used by FW/1 to autowire beans from the bean factory into the controller when it is created.
-In addition, if you add `accessors=true` to your controller's `component` tag, you can declare dependencies with the `property` keyword are those will be autowired by FW/1. `property`-based injection is the preferred approach.
+In addition, if you add `accessors=true` to your controller's `component` tag, you can declare dependencies with the `property` keyword and those will be autowired by FW/1. `property`-based injection is the preferred approach.

 In addition, if you need certain actions to take place before all items in a particular section, you can define a `before()` method in your controller and FW/1 will automatically call it for you, before calling the `item()` method.
 This might be a good place to put a security check, to ensure a user is logged in before they can execute other actions in that section.
 The variable `request.item` contains the name of the controller method that will be called, in case you need to have exceptions on the security check (such as for a `main.doLogin` action that attempts to log a user in).